edgeimpulse/example-microchip-sama7g54/README.md

 Change directory:
 `cd buildroot-microchip/buildroot-at91/`

-Inside the container, if you need to modify build settings do `make menuconfig`
+Inside the container, run this command:
+`make menuconfig`
+Make changes to config if necessary, otherwise, exit the menuconfig without changes.

-Otherwise proceed straight to building the image with
+Proceed to building the image with
 ```make -j $((`nproc` - 1))```

 The resulting image will be `build/sdcard.img`.